Draggie306/EditingCheatSheets/A Level/A Level OCR Geography - Human.md

 > a) People see, experience and understand place in different ways, this can also change over time.
 > b) Places are represented through a variety of contrasting formal and informal agencies.

-**Content A:**
-- The complexities that exist when trying to define place, including the concept of space versus place.
-- How and why people perceive places in different ways based on their identity, including age, gender, sexuality, religion and role.
-- How level of emotional attachment to place can influence people’'s behaviour and activities in a place.
-- How the processes of globalisation and time-space compression can influence our sense of place.

-**Content B:**
-- How informal representations of a place differ through contrasting media such as TV, film, music, art, photography, literature, graffiti and blogs.
-- Identify how formal and statistical representations of a place, such as census and geospatial data, contrasts with informal representations.

 ---